saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 Watch the video to see how to [Set Sauce Credentials](https://drive.google.com/file/d/1qezKtvBpn94bBTJgbAd2MSx4ByNx7oaz/view?usp=sharing) on MacOS or [follow the steps in this tutorial](https://docs.google.com/document/d/1Cb27j6hgau5JHmAxGHPihd3V4Og3autPCei82_m1Ae8/edit?usp=sharing) to set them up on Windows.

-### Create a Configuration File
+### The Configuration File

-Once you have SauceCTL running, open the project directory that you created for your TestRunner project.
+Once you have SauceCTL running, open the project directory that you created for your Test project.
 Take a look at the project files inside.

 <img src="assets/TRT1.03C.png" alt="Project directory setup" width="500"/>

 Any time you install Cypress, which was one of the things installed when you ran the command `saucectl new`, you will see a `cypress` folder containing the `/integrations` directory where all test files are stored, as well as a `cypress.json` file where you can set options reporters, the base URL that tests will be run against, and [more](https://docs.cypress.io/guides/references/configuration.html#Global).

 Another part of the package that was installed when you ran `saucectl `new is the /`.sauce` directory.
-The /`.sauce` directory was created with a `config.yml` file inside which you will see the following:
+The /`.sauce` directory was created with a `config.yml` file inside which you will see something like the following:

 ```